zonination/investing/README.md

 ![Perspective](https://raw.githubusercontent.com/zonination/investing/master/snippets/short-probability-2.png)

 Long story short, buy and hold.
-Invest for the long-term, and not the short term.
+Invest for the long-term, and not the short-term.
 Don't try to time the market; [even if you invested at market peaks, you'd still make out well](http://awealthofcommonsense.com/2014/02/worlds-worst-market-timer/).

 ## Frequently Asked Questions